johncwelch/SOS-Swift/README.md

 Yes, I know, code duplication between commit move and start move, but fixing that is probably more trouble than it is worth, and I didn't have to change any of the actual functions, just the way I'm using them in ContentView, so FUCK YEAH!!!

 The last thing to do is clean up the initial state code so you can't click a button if you start a game with blue as the computer, and start game doesn't appear if blue is human and red is a computer.

+Got the initial state cleaned up for starting the game.
+Added func disableAllButtonsForBlueComputerPlayerStart (myGridArray: Game) which is only run when the blue player is set to computer. it does two things:

+* sets the title of every button to ""
+* disables every button

+if blue is changed back to human, then enableOtherButtonsDuringMove(myGridArray: theGame) is run and all the buttons are re-enabled. we also run disableAllButtonsForBlueComputerPlayerStart() for a new game (if blue is set to computer) and for resizing, which is also a form of new game. since you can only set the player types before the first move is made, this works rather nicely. now all i need is a unit test or two for the new stuff and this sprint is done.